vpn-kill-switch/content/README.md

 # How to contribute

-You can contribute in multiple ways, submiting code, creating a post, update existing posts, etc.
+You can contribute in multiple ways, submiting code, creating and update existing posts, etc.

 ## Creating & updating posts